 I swear it felt like a tornado had touched down and created havoc, before leaving.
 My head and heart were in a turmoil that made me feel like the fight with the Black Gryhpon’s children was nothing.
 This was a whole different scale of stress that I wished never happened.

 I pulled out a single piece of gold, popped it into my mouth, and waited for it to melt into liquid.
 The sweet nectar of it was dissolved entirely in seconds, leaving me feeling more relaxed.
 Stress is the number one killer of my health, and I’m getting a full dose.

 “So…..was that really your father?”
 Phil’s words cut through my turbulent mind.
 I gave him the most dead expression that could answer his question without speaking a word.
 “I take that as a no.”

 “Well, I think he is, but it’s not that simple.”

 “I really don’t know where to begin.”

 “Hardly.
-Even though the house of Leaves are considered one of the twelve major noble families, they are in a rapid decline.
-Their last successor had died off from war, and their daughter is married off to another family.
-The head of the house is but an old man that only has a couple more years left to live.
+Even though the house of Leaves is considered one of the twelve major noble families, they are in a rapid decline.
+Their last successor had died off from war, and their daughter was married off to another family.
+The head of the house is but an old man with a couple more years left to live.
 They have no relatives that can take up the name of the Leaves.
 Plus this man here won’t be qualified, even if the king said that he should join, without passing the trials of every Leaves household must go through to become a true Leaves, he won’t be considered a Leaves.”

 “Yes, you smell strongly of dark magic, enough to taint this very ground.